tristanseifert/lichtenstein_onion_lede/README.md

 	* This can be fixed by reflashing the Omega's firmware using the Omega's Bootloader and Ethernet Expansion
 	* We are working on a new implementation of the WiFi driver, will be arriving in Q3 2017!
 Stay tuned!

+## Additional Reading

+* See `CHANGELOG.md` for a listing of the changes for each firmware version and build
+* See `DISCLAIMER.md` for Onion's disclaimer regarding this build system

 # LEDE Linux Distribution